jolynnn8D/matomo-plugins/ReactFormAnalytics/README.md

     import { useMatomo } from '@datapunt/matomo-tracker-react';
     import * as matomoTracker from "../matomoTracker"; //file path of wherever the matomoTracker.js file was stored

-    const { trackPageView, trackEvent } = useMatomo();
+    const userId; // optional - assign to any variable that you have that tracks user IDs. const { trackPageView, trackEvent } = useMatomo();
     const dimensionID = 1; //or whatever your dimension ID for Form was matomoTracker.trackMatomoPages(trackPageView); //optional - used to track pages
-    matomoTracker.handleMatomoForms(trackEvent, dimensionID);
+    matomoTracker.handleMatomoForms(trackEvent, dimensionID, userId); //userId is also optional here.
     ```

 ### Activate plugin
-To add to this plugin Matomo, add the entire repository to matomo/plugins folder.
+To add to this plugin Matomo, add the entire folder to matomo/plugins folder.
 Activate the plugin from Settings > Plugins or type
-`./console plugin:activate matomo-reactformanalytics` in the root folder of Matomo.
+`./console plugin:activate ReactFormAnalytics` in the root folder of Matomo.

 ### Using the plugin